-For media control interfaces of new capabilities (such as DC, AR, etc.), service-based interfaces should be used.
-For the existing capabilities associated with the new capabilities, the media control interface should also be service-based(Only AGW is considered this time, and the service-based transformation of other existing media capabilities is FFS).
+Service-based interfaces should be used for media control interfaces of both new capabilities (such as DC, AR, etc.), as well as the existing capabilities associated with the new capabilities.
+This solution will only consider the AGW and the service-based transformation of other existing media capabilities is FFS.
 Both new media capabilities and existing media capabilities should establish a dynamic registration and discovery mechanism.
-Further, the unified media plane function is used to enable the coordination between new media capabilities and existing media capabilities, making media processing more efficient.
+Further, the Unified Media Function (UMF) is introduced to enable the coordination between new media capabilities and existing media capabilities, making media processing more efficient and facilitating the migration to a full service based architecture.

 6.15.1.2 Definitions